-A minor 15-30 minute operation, under local anaesthetic performed in an out-patient operating theatre.
+A vasectomy is minor 15-30 minute operation, under local anaesthetic performed in an out-patient operating theatre.
 Vasectomy offers the most effective permanent means of surgical contraception.
 It has one of the lowest incidences of side effects when compared with other contraceptive methods.

 They die, dissolve and are absorbed by the body, a process which occurs with all cells - for example 5 hundred million red blood cells die every day.

 There is no change.
-A man enjoys sex as much as before and continues to have erections, orgasm and ejaculations of semen but the discharge is sperm-free.
-Removal of fear of accidental pregnancy may add a greater sense of pleasure.
+A man will typically enjoy sex as much as before and will continue to have erections, orgasm and ejaculation of semen but the discharge of semen after a vasectomy is sperm free.

 Most men can return to their jobs after 2 to 3 days.
 BUT should avoid heavy work or sport for 7 to 10 days.

 All surgery involves some risk.
-The most frequent complications are local swelling, bleeding and infection, (about 1 in 100).
+The most frequent complications are local swelling, bleeding and infection (about 1 in 100).
 Serious bruising, pain or other complications (less than 1 in 1,000).

 As soon as you are comfortable which may be only a few days.

 Is there any chance of pregnancy after a vasectomy?

 Active sperm may remain in the vas (tube) ahead of the cut and come out in the semen for some time after the operation.
 This varies with each man, but might take up to several months.
 So a contraceptive method must still be used until the semen is tested and the man told his discharge contains no sperm.
 In very rare instances a tube may grow back together, letting sperm pass through, or one side may have more than one tube.